 My current obsession, though, is their lavash crackers, which are satisfyingly crunchy and come in all sorts of delicious flavours.
 My favourite is the chipotle, but for this dish I’d recommend the more neutral honey and flax or multigrain crackers.

 While the holidays are all about letting loose and indulging in your favourite vices, I still think it’s important to point out that these crackers free of artificial preservatives, low in saturated and trans fats, and made entirely from ingredients you’d recognize from your own pantry like unbleached wheat flour, semolina, sunflower oil, sesame seeds and sea salt.

 What I love best about them is that they’re sturdy enough to handle a substantial dip without falling apart or going soggy, which comes in handy for dips like this baked goat cheese.

 It’s everything a hot dip should be – full of interesting flavours, and loaded with tons of creamy, melty, delicious cheese.
 To make things extra-festive, I’ve topped it with a quick fig and balsamic compote and a sprinkling of pistachios, but you could just as easily swap it out for a store-bought fig spread and a splash of balsamic syrup if you’re short on time.

 Either way, I guarantee that the combination will have your guests reaching for the crackers faster than you can say “jingle bells”!

-Disclosure: I received monetary compensation and product samples from Ozery’s Pita Break in exchange for creating this post, along with the fabulous hostess gift I’m giving away.
+Disclosure: I received monetary compensation and product samples from Ozery’s Pita Break in exchange for creating this post.
 All opinions, as always, are entirely my own.

 - 2 tbsp honey